 The University of Missouri System’s new approach to performance feedback is grounded in the belief that frequent, honest conversations between managers and employees drive better performance and engagement.
-Progress check-ins are regular discussions that will happen three times a year to:
+Progress check-ins are regular discussions that will happen two times a year to:

 - Discuss what is going well and what could be better,

 In a performance-oriented culture, employees and managers are held accountable for whether goals and duties are accomplished throughout the year.
 Once a year, it is useful and valuable to summarize cumulative employee performance with an overall rating.

 The performance review process includes two scheduled Progress Check-In discussions during the fiscal year.

 - First Progress Check-In: Mid-fiscal year discussion